Chicago Sole Allocation Lawyers

 - Other conditions that may jeopardize the well-being of the child.

-In order to receive sole allocation, a parent must prove to a judge that it is in the best interests of the child.
+In order to receive sole allocation in Chicago, a parent must prove to a judge that it is in the best interests of the child.
 This will require filing a petition with a family law court to modify parental responsibilities and making a motion to have allocation granted to just one parent.
 A judge will likely require an evidentiary hearing to review all evidence and testimony that could impact a decision on the matter.
 Police reports, psychological evaluations, and witness testimony can all play a role in convincing a judge to grant one parent sole allocation.